Jeļena Ostapenko: 2022: Major semifinals and top 10 in doubles

 Ostapenko reached the third round at the Australian Open, falling to Barbora Krejčíková after winning the first set.

 At the Dubai Championships, she defeated four Grand Slam champions — Sofia Kenin, Iga Świątek, Petra Kvitová, and Simona Halep — en route to the final.
 In the championship match, she defeated Veronika Kudermetova, 6–0, 6–4.
 This was her fifth title, sixth final at WTA 500 level or above, and third final in the past nine months, after a title run in Eastbourne and a runner-up showing in Luxembourg the previous year.
 She returned to the top 15 at world No. 13 in the WTA singles rankings.
 She and Lyudmyla Kichenok reached the final of the same competition in doubles, but Kudermetova and Mertens prevailed.

 At the Qatar Ladies Open, Ostapenko lost in the semifinals to Anett Kontaveit.
 She then lost in the first round of her next four tournaments (Indian Wells, Miami, Madrid, and Rome), losing to Shelby Rogers in consecutive matches.
 In Madrid, she reached the semifinals in doubles alongside Lyudmyla Kichenok, losing to eventual champions Gabriela Dabrowski and Giuliana Olmos.
 At the French Open, Ostapenko lost in the second round to Alizé Cornet, in three sets.
 In doubles at the same tournament, she reached the semifinals of a major for the first time, partnering again with Kichenok.

 At Wimbledon, Ostapenko reached the fourth round in singles losing to Tatjana Maria, after missing two match points.
-At the same tournament, she entered the doubles semifinals with Kichenok, and the mixed doubles quarterfinals, partnering Robert Farah.
+At the same tournament, she reached the doubles semifinals with Kichenok, and the mixed doubles quarterfinals, partnering Robert Farah.

 At the Cincinnati Open, she defeated Beatriz Haddad Maia in the second round, before losing to Madison Keys.
 In doubles with Kichenok, she reached the final, defeating Australian Open finalists Haddad Maia and Anna Danilina and top seeds Kudermetova and Mertens.
 The pair won their biggest title defeating Nicole Melichar and Ellen Perez.
 As a result, Ostapenko made her top 10 debut at No. 9 in the doubles rankings on 22 August 2022, and reached a career-high doubles ranking of No. 7 on 12 September 2022 after a third round showing at the US Open.

 Ostapenko and Kichenok qualified for the 2022 WTA Finals, where they reached the semifinals.

 She ended the season ranked No. 18 in singles and No. 14 in doubles.